docker-library/docs/clefos/content.md

 ## Systemd integration

-Systemd is now included in both the clefos:7 and clefos:latest base containers, but it is not active by default.
-In order to use systemd, you will need to include text similar to the example Dockerfile below:
+Systemd is not included in both the clefos:7 and clefos:latest base containers, but can be created from these bases:

 ### Dockerfile for systemd base image